RosettaCommons/documentation/Movers.md

 ### TransformIntoMembraneMover

-The TransformIntoMembraneMover applies to a fixed membrane and a movable protein.
-Similar to the previous Mover it uses the trans-membrane spans and the Cα coordinates to compute the embedding of the complete protein based on the coordinates of trans-membrane spans.
+This Mover only applies to a fixed membrane and a movable protein.
+Similar to the MembranePositionFromTopologyMover it uses the trans-membrane spans and the Cα coordinates to compute the embedding of the complete protein based on the coordinates of trans-membrane spans.
 This Mover then transforms the protein into default (center at [0, 0, 0] and normal at [0, 0, 15]) or user-provided membrane coordinates such that the centers and normals of the overall EmbeddingDef and the membrane coincide.

 ### TranslationRotationMover